Frank's life stories

 - There were great sports centres in Osnabrück with all kinds of sports events during which people met up with each other and exchanged thoughts / knowledge / ideas.

-Before starting on a masters education, I had a strong need to try out / apply what I had learned during the bachelor education.
+Before starting on a masters education, I had a strong need to try out / apply what I had learned during the relatively intensive bachelor education.
 And I remember that on walls at the university of applied sciences Osnabrück, there was information about several excellent opportunities to get involved with numerous companies through internships.
 I really appreciated that, so when I was in Germany, I applied for an internship.
 And during 8 months from 1995 to 1996, I helped French companies based around Nantes in France with various tasks.
+For example, I helped make marketing and sales material for the French companies and joined them at trade fairs in Germany.

 From 1996 to 1999, I was a M.Sc. student at Aarhus University, school of business and social sciences in Denmark and at HEC Montréal in Canada.
 As I got the opportunity to choose a specialization during the masters education, there was no doubt in my mind that I would choose a specialization with strong focus on topics such as strategy / innovation / organization / culture / leadership.
 What I recall from my masters education are, for example, these 3 experiences: